Aradhya1905/NFT-Minting-DApp/README.md

 If smart contract is deployed to different test network other than Rinkeby make sure to change the ChainID in "Mint.jsx" file and include the new contract ABI in the Frontend --src folder

-## App contains some messy code ,Please anybody is free to refactor the code to meet their needs.